BlackShort/finder/README.md

 npm run dev
 ```

-This will start the development server, and you can access Finder in your browser at `http://localhost:3000`.
+This will start the development server, and you can access FinderX in your browser at `http://localhost:3000`.

 ## Contributing

-We welcome contributions to improve Finder!
+We welcome contributions to improve FinderX!
 To contribute, please follow these steps:

 1. 🍴 **Fork the repository** to your own GitHub account.
 2. 🌱 **Create a new branch** for your feature (`git checkout -b feature-branch`).